This Is All About The PMP Certification Benefits

 Contrary to popular perception, PMP does not teach everything there is to know about project management but only gets a professional going in the right direction.
 Project management is a highly dynamic field, constantly evolving to keep pace with industry developments and continues to become an ever more sophisticated discipline.
 In such a scenario, it would be crucial for certified project managers to update their knowledge and skills continually, and this is possible by earning Professional Development Units (PDUs).

 Professionals are required to earn no less than 60 PDUs in a span of 3 years in order to retain their PMP certification Benefits.
-These PDUs can be earned by means of formal education programs designed to help professionals get acquainted with latest developments in the field or by making a contribution to the project management community at large through or as part of a non-profit initiative.
+These PDUs can be earned by means of formal education programs designed to help professionals get acquainted with the latest developments in the field or by making a contribution to the project management community at large through or as part of a non-profit initiative.

 Is PMP the Future of Project Management?

 Despite having talked about PMP at length, it would be necessary to add that PMP does not teach the only way for efficient project management.
-As a matter of fact, PMBOK Guide focuses primarily on the traditional waterfall or sequential methodology of project management.
+As a matter of fact, the PMBOK Guide focuses primarily on the traditional waterfall or sequential methodology of project management.
 Though it continues to be the leading methodology to date, it has its own set of inherent limitations, which has spurred the growth of several alternate methodologies of late.

-Agile methodology is a leading alternative which relies on incremental project development instead of sequential development, integral to the traditional methodology.
+Agile methodology is a leading alternative that relies on incremental project development instead of sequential development, integral to the traditional methodology.
 Originally employed for software development projects, project managers were quick to adopt an agile methodology for cross-industry projects.

 How Do Sequential and Incremental Development Methodologies Differ?

 In short, where sequential methodology stresses on achieving different project tasks in such a way as to sequentially lead to the accomplishment of project requirements at the completion of the project, incremental methodology encourages completing individual project tasks in the capacity of mini-projects in and of themselves.
-This allows for review of completed project tasks and easier review of project goals and pmp certification Benefits requirements along with making improvements right in the middle of the project.
+This allows for a review of completed project tasks and easier review of project goals and pmp certification Benefits requirements along with making improvements right in the middle of the project.

-However, despite all its apparent advantages, the incremental methodology may not be found suitable enough for every kind of project and sequential method simply works better at times.
+However, despite all its apparent advantages, the incremental methodology may not be found suitable enough for every kind of project and the sequential method simply works better at times.
 At the end of the day, the responsibility of choosing and adapting a suitable methodology for any specific project rests primarily on the shoulders of a project manager.
 It is here that a seasoned professional needs to put all the knowledge and experience at his command to work in order to be able to make the right decision.

 Although offering no guarantee of success, having a PMP can certainly lend that extra edge in terms of skill, talent, and confidence which might be all that is needed by a project manager to make the right move at the right time.